Did you knowdo you know that the KALI Linux distribution has a pretty cool feature that allows you to self-deduce your data?

-Since version 1.06, the developers of KALI Linux have modified the Cryptsetup module which serves to encrypt hard drive access to allow users who wish to add an additional security measure: setting up a "trick" password that will destroy your data if someone types it on your computer.
+Since version 1.06, the developers of KALI Linux have modified the Cryptsetup module which serves to encrypt hard drive access to allow users who wish to add an additional security measure: setting up a “brick” password that will destroy your data if someone types it on your computer.

-Imagine that your computer is confiscated by an authority, a kidnapper or any person wishing to torture you to gain access to your data: D. Tired of putting toothpicks under your fingernails, you give in and give a password.
-Not the password that opens your Kali Linux distribution, but an alternate, tricked-out password that will simply destroy your data and prevent your opponent from recovering it.
+Imagine that your computer is confiscated by an authority, a kidnapper or any person wishing to torture you to have access to your data :D. Tired of getting toothpicks stuck under your nails, you give in and give a password.
+Not the password that opens your Kali Linux distribution but, an alternative, trapped password that will simply destroy your data and prevent your adversary from recovering it.

 How does it work ?